-(1) An unauthorised medicinal product may be distributed and used in Estonia only if the State Agency of Medicines has granted an import authorisation for import and a distribution permit.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(1) A distribution permit granted by the State Agency of Medicines is not required upon import of investigational medicinal products.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]
+- (1) An unauthorised medicinal product may be distributed and used in Estonia only if the State Agency of Medicines has granted an import authorisation for import and a distribution permit.
+[RT I, 17.04.2013, 2 - entry into force 27.04.2013] - (11) A distribution permit granted by the State Agency of Medicines is not required upon import of investigational medicinal products.

-(2) If necessary, the State Agency of Medicines will enter a notation concerning the packaging of the medicinal product and information necessary for the delivery of the medicinal product on the distribution permit.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(3) Upon application for a distribution permit, sample packaging of the medicinal product and additional information concerning the manufacturing site, quality of the batch and packaging of the medicinal product must be submitted at the request of the State Agency of Medicines.
+- (2) If necessary, the State Agency of Medicines enters a notation concerning the packaging of the medicinal product and information necessary for the delivery of the medicinal product on the distribution permit.
+[RT I, 17.04.2013, 2 - entry into force 27.04.2013] - (3) Upon application for a distribution permit, sample packaging of the medicinal product and additional information concerning the manufacturing site, quality of the batch and packaging of the medicinal product must be submitted at the request of the State Agency of Medicines.
 [RT I, 17.04.2013, 2 - entry into force 27.04.2013]